 Hydrostatic

-widely available and easily utilized.
-This is one of the major reasons that humans construct hydroelectric dams so that large reservoirs form on one side of them.
+Water raised to a height is known as hydrostatic energy storage.
+It is the most common form of mass energy storage in the world.
+This is due to the fact that compared to other forms of energy storage, it is widely available and easily utilized.
+This is one of the major reasons that humans construct many hydroelectric dams so that large reservoirs form on one side of them.
 The reservoir represents a huge amount of water that is waiting to be used for energy production.
-Unfortunately, hydrostatic energy storage is only feasible in areas that have changes in ground elevation.
-Especially useful are natural ground formations that can hold water at a higher altitude than a nearby body of water.
-It is thus infeasible to build large-scale hydrostatic energy storage on the prairies.
+Unfortunately, hydrostatic energy storage is only feasible in areas that have changes in ground elevation coupled with large flows of water.
+It is thus difficult to build large-scale hydrostatic energy storage on the prairies.

 Compressed Air